ch-ckmate/BackPlanner/README.md

 If you want the app to start when windows start, just follow this steps:

-* Select the Start  button and scroll to find the app you want to run at startup.

-* Right-click the app, select More, and then select Open file location.
-This opens the location where the shortcut to the app is saved.
-If there isn't an option for Open file location, it means the app can't run at startup.

 * With the file location open, press the Windows logo key  + R, type shell:startup, then select OK.
 This opens the Startup folder.

-* Copy and paste the shortcut to the app from the file location to the Startup folder.
+* Copy and paste the **shortcut** (right click on backplanner.exe, create shortcut) to the app from the file location to the Startup folder.

 **NOTE** →  The app starts with ignore mouse events, so it is like it doesn't exist(you can even move a file/folder behind it), to make change just press CTRL+K, and you will be able to modify your plan with double-click on the boxes, when you will click on another window, the app will reset the starting ignore mouse event.